Osteopathic medicine in the United States: 19th century, a new movement within medicine

 Frontier physician Andrew Taylor Still, MD founded the American School of Osteopathy (now the A.T.
 Still University-Kirksville (Mo.)
 College of Osteopathic Medicine) in Kirksville, Missouri in 1892 as a radical protest against the turn-of-the-century medical system.
 A.T.
-Still believed that the conventional medical system lacked credible efficacy, was morally corrupt and treated effects rather than causes of disease.
+Still believed that the conventional medical system lacked credible efficacy, was morally corrupt, and treated effects rather than causes of disease.
 He founded osteopathic medicine in rural Missouri at a time when medications, surgery, and other traditional therapeutic regimens often caused more harm than good.
 Some of the medicines commonly given to patients during this time were arsenic, castor oil, whiskey, and opium.
 In addition, unsanitary surgical practices often resulted in more deaths than cures.

+Still intended his new system of medicine to be a reformation of the existing 19th-century medical practices.
+He imagined that someday "rational medical therapy" would consist of the manipulation of the musculoskeletal system, surgery, and very sparingly used drugs.
+He invented the name "osteopathy" by blending two Greek roots osteon- for bone and -pathos for suffering, to communicate his theory that disease and physiologic dysfunction were etiologically grounded in a disordered musculoskeletal system.
+Thus, by diagnosing and treating the musculoskeletal system, he believed that physicians could treat a variety of diseases and spare patients the negative side effects of drugs.

 Mark Twain was a vocal supporter of the early osteopathic movement.

 The new profession faced stiff opposition from the medical establishment at the time.
 The relationship of the osteopathic and medical professions was often "bitterly contentious" and involved "strong efforts" by medical organizations to discredit osteopathic medicine.
 Throughout the first half of the twentieth century, the policy of the American Medical Association labeled osteopathic medicine as a cult.
-The AMA Code of ethics declared it unethical for a medical physician to voluntarily associate with an osteopath.
+The AMA Code of Ethics declared it unethical for a physician to associate with an osteopath voluntarily.